-The Bible presents a number of instances where women were considered as prophetesses.
+There were many instances where women were considered as prophetesses in the Bible.
 Here are some of them:

-3- Huldah: She lived in the time of the righteous king Josiah (640 B.C.).
+- Huldah: She lived in the time of the righteous King Josiah (640 B.C.).
 She prophesied that the wicked people of Judah would feel the wrath of God, but that Josiah would be blessed (2 Kings 22:14-20).

 The events of Pentecost on both men and woman was but a partial fulfillment of Joel’s prediction (1 Corinthians 12:8-10).
 The prophecy is to “reach its full accomplishment in the manifestation of divine grace which will attend the closing work of the gospel.

-While the Bible teaches that believers need to heed these prophetesses who were obedient to the truth, it also warns believers to beware of false prophetesses that speak deceiving lies (Neh.
-6:14; Rev. 2:20).
+While the Bible teaches that believers need to heed these prophetesses who were obedient to the truth, it also warns believers to beware of false prophetesses that speak deceiving lies (Nehemiah 6:14; Revelation 2:20).

 In His service,